contrast-zone/t-rewriter.js/exp-flow.md

 Observing the inference process from the inside, the explained procedure is a combination of forward and backward chaining processes.
 Observing from the outside as a whole, the entire procedure is called forward chaining.
 It answers the question: "If the input is X, what is an output of the system?"
 Nevertheless, observing from the outside, one may also be interested in backward chaining, answering questions like: "What should be an input if the output of the system is Y?"
 Utilizing production rules, the procedure for obtaining answers to the later questions should be similar to the procedure for obtaining answers to the former questions.
 The only difference would be that we have to read all the rules backwards in the same procedure of inferring the answer.

-Because *Intermezzo* systems operate on sequences of characters, we can interpret input and output rules in a sense of incoming and outgoing syntax rules while interpreting chaining rules in a sense of semantic connections between input and output language.
-This makes *Intermezzo* suitable for representing a variety of languages based on production rules definitions.
+Because *Expression flow* systems operate on sequences of characters, we can interpret input and output rules in a sense of incoming and outgoing syntax rules while interpreting chaining rules in a sense of semantic connections between input and output language.
+This makes *Expression flow* suitable for representing a variety of languages based on production rules definitions.

 To illustrate this arrangement, let's overview the "hello world" example similar to the one from the elementary rules section, but this time written as composite rule: